- Say No

-- Stout whiting stocks are considered healthy in Queensland.
+- Stout whiting populations are healthy.

 - Stout whiting are caught using otter trawls and Danish seine nets that mainly operate over sandy habitats.
 Sand habitats are naturally resilient to fishing activity and it is unlikely any sensitive marine habitats are negatively impacted.